kobesi/infocom20_lrctradeoff/README.md

 In this file, we briefly introduce how to deploy and run the lrctradeoff prototype.
-More design details can be referred to our paper "_Si Wu, Zhirong Shen, Patrick P. C. Lee_, On the Optimal Repair-Scaling Trade-off in Locally Repairable Codes" which appears at InfoCom 2020.
+More design details can be referred to our paper "__Si Wu, Zhirong Shen, Patrick P. C. Lee__, On the Optimal Repair-Scaling Trade-off in Locally Repairable Codes" which appears at _InfoCom 2020_.
 If you have any questions regarding the deployment and the code, please feel free to contact me at siwu5938@gmail.com.

 ## 1. Files and Descriptions